 In simple terms, a slab leak is something that occurs when water leaks underneath a concrete slab.
 If you suspect a slab leak is underway, it is always wise to contact a professional rather than try to remedy the situation on your own.

-You may also want to inquire about tankless water heaters when the professional comes to give you an estimate.
+You may also want to inquire about installation of tankless water heaters when the professional comes to give you an estimate.

 What Causes a Slab Leak?

 One very common cause of slab leaks is the settling and shifting that occurs over time with virtually all homes.
 Such leaks can also come from simple problems, such as one or more leaking pipes.
 Corroded or damaged pipes often lead to slab leaks as well.